Tishomingo County, Mississippi: Presidential election results

 Tishomingo County is solidly Republican at the Presidential level, having last voted for a Democrat in 1992 when it voted for Bill Clinton.
 Since then the closest a Democrat has come to winning the county was in 1996 when Clinton narrowly lost to Bob Dole.
-In 2020 Donald Trump received 86.8 percent of the vote, the best result for a Republican since 1972 when Richard Nixon received 89.2 percent of the vote.
+In 2024 Donald Trump received 89.1 percent of the vote, the best result for a Republican since 1972 when Richard Nixon received 89.2 percent of the vote.

+Education

+All of the county is in Tishomingo County Schools.

+Northeast Mississippi Community College is the community college for Tishomingo County.